skellyb/fluxstream/README.md

 **streams**: `Array`, An array of EventStreams.

 **callback**: `function`, Handles combined events.
-An object is passed in with all the associated payloads behind keys with the action names.
+An array is passed in with the first batch of event payloads.

 **Returns**: `function`, Unsubscribe function